Venmo: Security

 Venmo has claimed that its security is "bank-grade".
 However, journalists, security researchers, the California Department of Business Oversight (DBO) and the Federal Trade Commission have all disputed this claim.

 In February 2018, the FTC settled with Venmo, after an investigation uncovered false representations about "bank-grade" security and failures to comply with the Gramm-Leach-Bliley Safeguards Rule and Privacy Rule.
 Under the settlement, Venmo would be required to undergo third-party audits every two years for the following ten years.
 The FTC also complained that Venmo "misled consumers about the extent to which they could control the privacy of their transactions" and misrepresented the availability of funds for withdrawal.

 Venmo states that customers need not worry about their security or privacy, and encourages users to set up a PIN to increase security.
 On July 17, 2018, The Guardian published an article showing that Venmo is insecure because privacy protection is not set by default.
 According to the researcher who found this privacy issue, Venmo publishes all transactions along with names openly into the World Wide Web.

 The Better Business Bureau has reported that some scammers exploit the cancellation period to appear to pay, but ultimately avoid paying for an item.

-In November 2018, The Wall Street Journal reported that Venmo, in the first quarter of 2018, had suffered $40 million in operating losses—nearly 40% more than it had budgeted for—due to "a wave of payments fraud".
+In November 2018, The Wall Street Journal reported that Venmo, in the first quarter of 2018, had suffered $40 million in operating losses, nearly 40% more than it had budgeted, due to "a wave of payments fraud".